ion-ml/foa/ASSIGNMENT_ANSWERS.md

 > If the paper contains several algorithms, then choose only one and justify your choice.

-The chosen algorithm used a Chebyshev chaotic map and evaluated the sum of sqaures.
+The chosen algorithm used a Chebyshev chaotic map.
+Chaotic maps are functions that exhibit chaotic behaviour. more specifically, a Chebyshev chaotic map takes the cosine of the inverse cosine of a value.
+This produces results between -1 and 1.
+The Chebyshev chaotic map was found to be the most successful map used by X, which was why it was chosen to be reproduced within this assignment.

-A chaotic map is a periodic, pseudo chaotic distribution.
-A Chebyshev chaotic map takes the takes
+In addition, the algorithm used by X evaluated serval functions.
+One of the most successful was Sum of Squares, which has been used within this assignment.

 ---